 Once that is saved, you can click the “Share” button to grab a shareable link to your filter, or send it to someone on your team.

-Click on the information icon.
-You will then see two important features: sharing controls (permissions) and subscriptions.
+Clicking on the “Details” link will let you see sharing controls (permissions) and subscriptions.

-Service level agreements are most closely associated with on call teams.
-The reality is though, we all have SLAs to our teams or customers.
-Development teams have targets to fix issues that customers or the test teams uncover.
-IT organizations need to respond to support requests in a timely manner.
-JIRA subscriptions keep you abreast of those critical issues when they arise.
-What is a subscription?
-JIRA can run a query on a scheduled basis and email the result to you or a group of people.
-If no issues meet that query, JIRA will not send email.
+Jira subscriptions keep you abreast of important issues when they arise.
+A subscription in Jira means it will run a query on a scheduled basis and email the result to you or a group of people.
+If no issues meet that query, Jira will not send email.
 Subscriptions can be configured on a flexible basis.

 Developers: Time to REST!

-JIRA 5 shipped with an all new stable RESTful API to access issues from JIRA.
+Jira also has a RESTful API to access issues from Jira.
 We’ve all been in the situation where we needed to pull out data from our issue tracker but didn’t have the facility to do so.
 We were then relegated to SQL queries at a minimum that looked like this: